This is an English translation of the official CMCO SOP published by the National Security Council.

 - Business / economy / industry are ALLOWED to operate as prescribed by the Government.

-- Supermarkets, shopping malls, and retail outlets are ALLOWED to operate according to the set SOP between 6 am and 12 midnight.
+- Supermarkets, Shopping Malls and Retail Stores are ALLOWED to operate according to the SOP between 6.00 am to 10.00 pm.

-- Restaurant, shops / food stalls, food trucks, roadside hawkers, circulating hawkers, food court / hawker center, roadside stalls / kiosks, grocery stores and convenience stores are ALLOWED to operate between 6 am and 12 midnight in compliance with the Food Sector SOPs.
+- Restaurants, shops / food stalls, food trucks, roadside hawkers, circulating hawkers, food court / hawker center, roadside stalls / kiosks, grocery stores and convenience stores are ALLOWED to operate between 6.00 am to 10.00 pm.

-- Restaurants and eateries are ALLOWED to operate on a dine-in basis (WITH 1 METER DISTANCING BETWEEN CUSTOMERS according to table size), take away, delivery or drive-through in compliance with the Food Sector SOPs (Business Premises, Non-Premises Hawkers, Building Markets and Retail / Retail Food & Beverage).
-Operation hours are from 6 am to 12 midnight (according to their respective licence terms).
+- Restaurants and eateries are ALLOWED to operate on a dine-in basis (LIMITED 2 – 4 PERSONS TO A TABLE WITH 1 METER DISTANCING BETWEEN CUSTOMERS), take away, delivery or drive-through in compliance with the Food Sector SOP (Business Premises , Non-Premises Hawkers, Building Markets and Retail / Retail Food & Beverage).

 Medical / Health Services

-- Owner of premises must control the entry and exit of customers to the premises with 1 meter physical distancing.
+- The owner of the premises ensures control of the entry and exit of customers to the premises with 1 meter physical distancing.

-- Owner of premises must ensure that customers check-in when visiting the premises using MySejahtera or by manually providing their name and phone number, as well as, have their body temperature scanned.
-Individuals with a temperature of 37.5 degrees Celsius and above are NOT ALLOWED to enter the premises.
+- The owner of the premises ensures that customers check in on the premises using MySejahtera or by manually writing their name and phone number as well as scanning body temperatures.
+A body temperature of 37.5 degrees Celsius and above is NOT ALLOWED to enter the premises.

-- Staff, suppliers, and customers are required to wear face masks properly as recommended by MOH while on the premises.
+- Employees, suppliers and customers are required to wear face masks properly according to MOH recommendations while on the premises.

-- Vehicles transporting employees, including private vehicles, are ALLOWED to operate in compliance with SOPs.
+- Vehicles carrying employees including private vehicles are ALLOWED to operate with SOP compliance.

 Sports and Recreational Activities